story75/toasty-engine/infrastructure/cli/README.md

 ## Usage

 ### Bundle Command
-Bundles a package using esbuild with the correct configuration:
+Bundles a package using esbuild with proper CJS and ESM output:

 ```bash
 toasty-cli bundle